Yahoo Groups archive

 > This is about the fastest way possible.
 Even the little plugs

-> when laying out the PCB.to use
+> when laying out the PCB.

 >